Cocktails (The Office)

-"Cocktails" is the eighteenth episode of the third season of the American version of The Office, and the show's forty-sixth episode overall.
+"Cocktails" is the eighteenth episode of the third season of the American version of The Office and the show's forty-sixth episode overall.
 It was written by actor Paul Lieberstein and directed by Lost series creator J. J. Abrams.
 NBC hired Abrams and Joss Whedon to each direct an episode during their February sweeps week.
 Michael Patrick McGill, Dan Cole, Owen Daniels, and Jean Villepique guest starred.

 In the episode, Michael, Dwight, Jim and Karen attend a cocktail party at CFO David Wallace's house.
-While there, Michael and Jan make their relationship public, Karen makes Jim uncomfortable by pointing out all of her ex-boyfriends in attendance, and Dwight inspects the home.
+While there, Michael and Jan make their relationship public, Karen makes Jim uncomfortable by pointing out all of her alleged ex-boyfriends in attendance, and Dwight inspects the home.
 Meanwhile, the rest of the office goes to a bar and Pam tries to be more honest with Roy.

 The first American broadcast of "Cocktails" occurred on February 22, 2007, to an estimated 8.3 million viewers.
 The episode was positively received by television critics, with Kevin Fitzpatrick of UGO Networks calling it one of the best of the series.

 Plot

-Jan (Melora Hardin), Michael (Steve Carell), Dwight (Rainn Wilson), Jim (John Krasinski), and Karen (Rashida Jones) attend a cocktail party hosted by Dunder-Mifflin's CFO David Wallace (Andy Buckley).
+Jan Levinson, Michael Scott, Dwight Schrute, Jim Halpert, and Karen Filippelli attend a cocktail party hosted by Dunder Mifflin CFO David Wallace.
 Jan and Michael bring along signed documents disclosing their relationship.
 With the branch managers away, the remainder of the office goes to happy hour at Poor Richard's Pub.
-Pam (Jenna Fischer) asks that Roy (David Denman), as her boyfriend, attend as well.
+Pam Beesly asks that Roy Anderson, as her boyfriend, attend as well.
 Roy shows up along with his brother, Kenny.

 At the party, Karen plays a joke on Jim by identifying many people at the party as ex-boyfriends.
 Dwight takes it upon himself to give the house a thorough inspection, and spends the night critiquing the layout and materials.
 Towards the end of the evening, David invites Jim to play basketball in the backyard.

 Michael takes relish in being able to freely proclaim his relationship with Jan to his bosses, making Jan uncomfortable.
 She eventually pulls him aside and tries to get him to have sex with her in the bathroom.
 Michael refuses and she becomes angry.
 As they drive home together, Jan hypothesizes that she only enjoyed being with Michael because their relationship was undisclosed and therefore unethical, and that disclosing it was a mistake.
 Michael is hurt and upset at this, and Jan takes back her comments to keep him from crying.

-At Poor Richard's, Pam tells Roy she wants a fresh start in their relationship and tells him about the "Casino Night" kiss with Jim.
-Roy reacts by yelling at her and throwing his glass at the bar mirror.
-Furious, Pam calls their relationship "over" and walks out.
+At Poor Richard's, Pam tells Roy she wants a fresh start in their relationship and tells him about her "Casino Night" kiss with Jim.
+Roy reacts angrily and throws his glass at the bar mirror.
+Furious, Pam breaks up with Roy on the spot and leaves.
 Roy and Kenny begin destroying the bar.
-Kenny uses the money he made from selling his jet skis to pay off the bar for damages, and Roy swears vengeance against Jim.
+Kenny uses the money he made from selling his jet skis to pay off the bar for damages, while Roy swears vengeance against Jim.